 - Elected officials aren't tied to specific districts.
 This can decrease accountability to local areas.

-- SRV-PR is fairly complicated, though less so than other forms of PR with the exception of Re-weighted Range Voting.
+- STAR-PR is fairly complicated, though less so than ranked ballot forms of PR.